scrapoxy/scraping-workshop/README.md

 ## Introduction

-The goal of this workshop is to understand how antibot protections work and how to bypass them.
+Our goal is to understand how anti-bot protections work and how to bypass them.

 I created a dedicated website for this workshop [https://trekky-reviews.com](https://trekky-reviews.com).
-This website provides a list of accommodations for every city, including reviews.
+This website provides a list of hotels for every city, including reviews.

-We will collect **name, email and reviews** for each accommodation.
+We will collect **name, email and reviews** for each hotel.

 During this workshop, we will use the following open-source software: